Tapered Annual Allowance

 • Contributions made by someone else

-For defined benefit (also called final salary) schemes – this is based on the increase in capital value of your pension benefits throughout the tax year.
-This is slightly more complex to calculate but if you ask your pension provider they will be able to give you this information.
+Defined benefit (also called final salary) schemes are based on the increase in the capital value of your pension benefits throughout the tax year.
+It is slightly more complex to calculate, but if you ask your pension provider, they will be able to give you this information.

 Can I carry forward unused allowance from previous tax years?

-Luckily, yes you can.
-Unused annual allowance from the past 3 tax years can be carried forward to the existing tax year.
-This can be helpful when you have used all of your annual allowance for the current tax year.
-When doing this, you use the unused allowance from the earliest tax year first, and then use up the following tax year allowances if required.
+Luckily, yes, you can.
+Unused annual allowance from the past three tax years can be carried forward to the existing tax year.
+This can be helpful when you have used all of your annual allowances for the current tax year.
+When doing this, you use the unused allowance from the earliest tax year first then use up the following year allowances if required.
 You can only use unused allowances from a past tax year if you were a member of a UK-registered pension scheme in that tax year.
-This does not mean you must have made contributions, only that you were a member.
-Any excess amounts of pension savings over and above your annual allowance should be included on your self-assessment tax return.
+This does not mean you must have made contributions; it is only that you were a member.
+Any excess pension savings over and above your annual allowance should be included on your self-assessment tax return.

 Example